William W. Mercer: Career

+In 2010, Mercer joined the law firm of Holland and Hart as of counsel in Billings and became a partner in 2014.
+He focused on regulatory law, environmental law, and white collar criminal defense and often represented clients being investigated or prosecuted by government agencies.

-Electoral history
+Electoral and legislative history

-Mercer first announced his candidacy to the Montana House of Representatives in 2018.
+Mercer first announced his candidacy to the Montana House of Representatives in 2018 to succeed fellow Republican Don Jones, who did not seek reelection.
 He won the 2018 General Election with 59.2% of the vote.
 In 2020, he successfully won his reelection bid, receiving 67.7% of the vote in the general election.
+He was elected a third term in 2022.
+He was reelected to a fourth term in 2024.